DxNext/2016-Oct-L2/Data/Module3-Security/README.md

 1. We will create separate users for these customers and give them permissions to only view their sales and not sales of any other category.

-1. Let's start by logging into our **master** database using our admin credentials and creating logins for these users
+1. Let's start by logging into our **master** database using our admin credentials and creating logins for these users.
+Do not forget to log off as Customer1 created in the previous exercise.
 	````
-	mssql -s readinesssqlsvr10.database.windows.net -u labuser@readinesssqlsvr10 -p labP@ssword1 -d master -e
+	mssql -s <servername>.database.windows.net -u <username>@readinesssqlsvr10 -p <password> -d master -e

 	CREATE LOGIN lighting_user WITH PASSWORD = 'P@ssword1'
 	CREATE LOGIN wheels_user WITH PASSWORD = 'P@ssword2'